 acelepryn - has replaced imidacloprid (a neonicotinoid) as the insecticide in use for grub control.

 Products used by the Dover school system contractor on athletic fields, Bellamy fields 1, 2, and 3, Dunaway Baseball field, Dunaway Football field, Football practice field, Varsity Softball field, and Fiske Field include:

 along fence lines:

-Alternative treatments are being used in other local communities that are proven both safe and effective, without having to sacrifice aesthetics.
+Alternative treatments and methods are being used in other local communities that are proven both safe and effective, without having to sacrifice aesthetics.